ballerina-platform/ballerina-lang/stdlib/task/src/main/ballerina/task/Module.md

 ## Module overview

-This module includes functions to manage Task Listeners and Task Schedulers.
+This module provides functionality to configure and manage Task Listeners and Task Schedulers, which will be executed periodically.

 ### Task Listeners

 Task `Listener` can be used to create a service listener, which will trigger on specified times.
 Listener can be configured using listener configurations.
-There are two main types of configurations for a Listener.
+There are two types of configurations for a Listener.
 - `TimerConfiguration`
 - `AppointmentConfiguration`

-If a task is needed to be run periodically, `TimerConfiguration` can be used. `TimerConfiguration` consists of three fields.
+If a task is needed to be run periodically, `TimerConfiguration` can be used. `TimerConfiguration` consists of three fields, from which two are optional.
 - `interval` - Timer interval by which the listener should trigger.
-This should be in Milliseconds.
+This should be given in Milliseconds.
-- `initialDelay` - This is an optional field to state an initial delay, before the task should trigger.
+- `initialDelay` - [Optional] Initial delay before the task should trigger.
 If this is set to `0`, task will run immediately.
-If the field is not set, interval will be taken as the initial delay as well.
+If the field is not set, interval will be taken as the initial delay.
 This should be given in Milliseconds.
-- `noOfRecurrences` - If there's a requirement to run a particular task only for a number of times, this field can be used.
+- `noOfRecurrences` - [Optional] If there's a requirement to run a particular task only for a number of times, this field can be used.
 This should be given as an int.

 The following code snippet creates a listener which have an initial delay of 5000 Milliseconds (5 seconds) and with an interval of 1000 Milliseconds (1 second).
 Then we can create a service on the listener.
 The service consists of the resource function onTrigger() which will be executed when the timer goes off.